 There’s only a certain amount of sleep that’s healthy for you on a daily basis and if you exceed that, it will affect you adversely, in addition to making your sleeping sessions inadequate.
 Resist the urge to sleep during the afternoon or at any other time, except bedtime, even when it’s a holiday.

 The effects of just a few hours of sound sleep every night can bring drastic improvements to your health, mood, and even looks.
-People who sleep well and sufficiently has been proven to live longer and healthier lives, so if there’s anything you are missing out on amongst the five points you just went through, it’s time to bring in some changes.
+People who sleep better and sufficiently has been proven to live longer and healthier lives, so if there’s anything you are missing out on amongst the five points you just went through, it’s time to bring in some changes.